ItsJackyCoder/jobportal-website/README.en.md

     Note:
     You can register a new account to try it out, or log in directly using the provided account and password.

+    ⚠️It is recommended to use a web browser for the best experience.

 #### Home Page:
 ![](photos/homepage.png)